Communities & Memberships

 • Bundle any of these

-All this happens on either web apps or awesome mobile apps, for every device, and under your your own brand.
+All this happens on either web apps or awesome mobile apps, for every device, and under your own brand.

 Mighty gives you everything you'd get in a Facebook group and MORE -- it's ultimately a way better platform to build on.
 And it comes with a Kit (formerly ConvertKit) integration, perfect for connecting your email list to your community for automations, updates, and more.